alebastr/sway-systemd/README.md

 it only tracks resource usage by cgroups and kills the whole group when a single application misbehaves and exceeds resource usage limits.
-By placing individual apps into isolated cgroups we are decreasing the chance that oomd killer would target the group with the compositor and accidentally terminate the session.
+By placing individual apps into isolated cgroups we are decreasing the chance that the oomd killer would target the group with the compositor and accidentally terminate the session.

 It can also be used to impose resource usage limits on a specific application,